 South Africa’s journey to freedom didn’t start with Mandela’s first steps down the Victor Verster prison (now Drakenstein Correctional Centre) after his release in 1990, but with the courage and conviction of all individuals – black and white – who passionately fought for civil rights and against the social injustice and racial inequality of the once Apartheid State.
-An intriguing journey of Cape Town's history and culture highlighting the raw energy of our nation and culminating in a fascinating visit to Robben Island, the prison home of Nelson Mandela for 27 years.
+This half-day tour is an intriguing journey of Cape Town's and South Africa's history and culture highlighting the raw energy of our nation.
+This tour is also a perfect complement to combine it with an optional half-day tour to Robben Island, the prison home of Nelson Mandela for 27 years.

 Inspiringly, modern-day Cape Town refuses to be defined by wrongs of the past but instead embraces them as a life lesson, not a life sentence.
 Today, you’ll journey back to a world where every individual and every action was classified by race.
 A world of clear black and white rules, where mixed marriages were prohibited; travel restricted; work roles defined; and, where a single piece of legislation – The Group Areas Act – forced division solely based on the colour of your skin.